itstommymorgan/wellbredgrapefruit.com/source/about/index.markdown

 ---
 ### About Me
 <img alt="Yeah, that's me." src="/images/tommy.jpg" class="floatL" style="margin-right:10px;"/>
-I'm Tommy Morgan, and I lead the development team at [Treehouse][treehouse].
+I'm Tommy Morgan, and I'm a developer at [Treehouse][treehouse].
 I graduated from [Furman University][furman] with a degree in Computer Science back in '06, and I've been doing software development ever since.
 [Ruby][ruby] is my current passion, but I've spent extensive time with several other languages and am always interested in dabbling with something new.

-I use this blog to post my thoughts on software development, team management, and anything relevant to the two.
-For everything else I've got a [tumblr][duwaniscom].
+I use this blog to post my thoughts on software development, project management, and anything relevant to the two.

 <br clear="both"/>